 May you keep that spark—

-a light that finds courage in kindness,
+the one that finds courage in kindness,

-strength in softness,
+power in softness,

-To My Heart,
+To My Heart

-You feel split in two,
+You feel split in two—

-a chasm deep and endless.
+a canyon deep and echoing.

-onto our children,
+Onto our children,

 our teachers,